TommyMart/Tom-Martin-Portfoliowebsite/README.md

 ## Tech Stack
 The technologies used to build my portfolio website are HTML and CSS, version control was commited to GitHub, and Netlify is used as the deployment platform.

+## Wesbite Aesthetics

+I wanted the website to have a simple, modern, clean and sharp aesthetic.
+To achieve this high constrasting black and white was used as the two main colours, along with a soft but bright lilac for extra styling on the current selected nav bar page and when hovering over buttons.
+A simple Nunito sans serif font was used to improve legibility and cohesively work with the modern aesthetic of the site.
+Simple annimations were used to make the wesbite more interesting, though these were purposefully not overdone to keep inline with the chosen aesthetic.

 ## Wireframes